My Theory of Writing Pedagogy

 How Does One Teach Writing?

-In my Theory of Writing, I talked about how I view writing as a toolbox, and things like genre, audience, purpose, etc. as some tools inside.
+In my Theory of Writing, I talked about how I view writing as a toolbox, and things like genre, audience, purpose, etc. as some of the tools inside.
 If writing is a toolbox, then to successfully teach it, one would need to offer it to students as a means for accomplishing their goals.
-They’d also need to assist with exploring the utility contained within each tool.
+They’d also need assistance exploring the utility contained within each tool.

-As an educator, I believe it’s my responsibility to not only offer up the toolbox but also allow students to practice their writing in an environment that encourages their development.
-To do this, though, it’s necessary to understand the challenges that new writers face and to put controls in place to help meet those challenges.
+As an educator, I believe it’s my responsibility to not only offer this toolbox but also allow students to practice their writing in an low-stakes environment that encourages their own realizations and development.
+To do this, it’s necessary to understand the challenges that new writers face and to put controls in place to help meet those challenges.

 The Instructor's Role: Reframing Writing

-For new writers, a shift in thinking about writing is necessary.
-Many have difficulty understanding this new college writing environment.
-Some bring with them misconceptions that writing’s only goal is to produce a product worthy of a passing grade.
-In other words, many undergraduates see writing solely as a means to an end.
+As stated previously, a shift in the way students think about writing is necessary for them to be successful.
+Many have difficulty understanding the intricacies of their new college writing environment.
+Some bring with them misconceptions about the importance of grammar and spelling, or they feel writing’s only goal is to produce a product worthy of a passing grade.
+My pedagogical approach is designed to change those attitudes.

-Conversely, scholar Don Murray has argued that writing should be understood not as a product to be completed, but as a process of discovery.
+To paraphrase scholar Don Murray: writing should be understood not as a product to be completed, but as a process of discovery.
 The role of the instructor in this capacity is to shift the students thinking from product-focused to process-focused, while also helping to understand writing’s rhetorical aspects (Murray 3).
-Instructors must also encourage students by creating equitable environments in which to practice writing.
+Likewise, instructors must also encourage students by creating equitable environments in which to practice their writing.
 With process and practice as the focus, students are not judged or graded solely on their product.
 Instead, grades are awarded based on individual writing process development.

 Sondra Perl’s research mirrors Murray’s thoughts.
 She sees an effective instructor as one “who can see through the tangles in the process…and who can intervene in such a way that untangling…leads to [creating] better prose” (Perl 328).
-In other words, the instructor uses their wider scope of experience to help newer writers understand what their writing is doing, and what it is trying to do.
+In other words, the instructor uses their wider scope of experience to help newer writers understand what their writing is doing, what it is trying to do, and how to bridge that gap.

 The Instructor's Role: Contextualizing

 When instructors fail to contextualize, “this [failure] creates a potential disconnect between instructor theorization [recognizing important connections] and instructor pedagogy [not teaching those same connections to students]” (Bunn 501).
-Contextualization provides students with reasoning for why certain materials are assigned, rather than them interpreting the reading of scholarly texts as useless busy work.
+Contextualization provides students with reasoning for why certain materials are assigned, rather than allowing them to interpret reading scholarly texts as useless busy work.

-As educators, most of us want our students to achieve specific learning outcomes.
-But there has to be an understanding that the instructor is competent and has the student’s best interests in mind.
-Solidifying connections through the contextualization of course materials demonstrates that the instructor understands where their materials fit into the writing conversation.
+As educators, we always want our students to achieve specific learning outcomes.
+Solidifying connections through the contextualization of course materials demonstrates to students that the instructor understands where academic materials fit into the writing conversation.
 Course readings can then operate as reinforcement to support the course’s and the student’s goals.
 (Bunn 505)

 Course Design: What Should Writing Instructors Teach?

-When creating courses that suit process-based instruction, it makes sense that student writing should be at the core of the curriculum.
+When creating courses to suit process-based instruction, the student's writing practice and process should be at the core of the curriculum.
 Students should be responsible for finding their own subjects, be encouraged to use their own language, create multiple drafts, and examine the choices they make within their writing (Murray 4).
-By allowing this, students are more apt to feel in charge of their own learning trajectory.
+When instructors allow this type of autonomy students feel responsible for their individual learning trajectory.

-By reframing writing as a subject of study, students can begin to recognize writing as having conventions, in the same way that subjects like Biology or Chemistry do.
-Students can then seek those conventions as a means of orienting themselves to the specific writing task or rhetorical situation at hand.
+By reframing writing as a subject of study, students can begin to recognize the subject as having conventions, in the same way Biology or Chemistry do.
+Students can then seek those conventions to orient themselves to the specific writing task or rhetorical situation at hand.

-Just as students wouldn’t portray themselves as “bad chemists” or a “bad biologists,” this understanding frees students from presuppositions of being “bad writers,” or “good writers.”
-Instead, it repositions them as untrained learners entering into a new and complex discipline.
+Just as student's wouldn't portray themselves as “bad chemists” or a “bad biologists,” at the introductory levels, they shouldn't operate under presuppositions of being “bad writers,” or “good writers.”
+Teaching writing as a discipline removes these presuppositions and positions students instead as untrained learners entering into a new and complex subject of study.

 Course Design: The Importance of Revision

-As instructors, we strive to help students understand the value of revision.
-We also want them to understand it as more than just fixing typographical errors and ferreting out grammatical faux pas.
-Revision allows writers to reflectively consider the strengths and weaknesses of their writing.
-Therefore, part of the instructor’s task is to introduce the idea of revision as a necessary stage of the writing process.
-To many undergraduates, however, revision is a practice deemed as more corrective than reflective.
+As instructors, we constantly strive to help students recognize the value of revision.
+Many view revision solely as the identification of their writing shortcomings.
+But we need them to understand revision as more than just fixing typographical errors and ferreting out grammatical faux pas.
+We need to show them that revision allows writers to reflectively consider the strengths and weaknesses of their writing.
+Part of the instructor’s task is to reframe revision as a necessary stage of the writing process.

 Course Design: Reflection as a Means of Self-Assessment & Critical Thinking

-Another important skill that writers need to become proficient in is the skill of self-assessment.
-For many post-graduates, writing will be a significant part of their career.
-But without an instructor there to help critically examine their writing, the responsibility of assessment falls to the writer.
-To build that skill, writers must assess not only the work they’ve done but also how they’ve worked through the complexities of their process.
-That’s where reflection comes in.
+Finally, all writers need to become proficient in the skill of self-assessment.
+For many undergraduates, writing will be a significant part of their future careers.
+But without an instructor to help critically examine a piece of writing, the responsibility of assessment falls to them or their employers.
+To build that skill, writers need to develop the critical skill of reflection.

 According to writing scholar Kathleen Yancy, reflection is a critical but often undervalued component of the writing process (Yancy 5).
 By introducing reflection into the classroom, students can become “intelligent agents who can engage in frequent and deliberate self-awareness” (Yancy 8).
-In other words, the act of thinking about thinking allows students to recognize the actionable, real-world implications of their writing process.
+In other words, the act of thinking about their thinking and how that affected their writing allows students to recognize the actionable, real-world implications of their writing process.

 Success in the Classroom

 To teach writing, one must possess the attitude that they are equal parts coach, advocate, and editor.
 Doing so isn’t an easy task.
-But with careful course design, attention to the field, and an understanding of their purpose in the classroom, instructors can help students learn to employ writing inside the academic environment as well as beyond it.
+But with careful course design, attention to the field, and an understanding of their purpose in the classroom, instructors can help students effectively use writing inside the academic environment and beyond.

 Works Cited